 This kind of idea is seldom taken seriously for a number of reasons.
 Primarily it is unimaginable if it is taken literally.
-If we just go on and on and on, the body must fail more and more, but somehow go on living.
-We would turn out like the characters in Death Becomes Her.
-Their bodies start to literally fall apart, but they continue to get up to mischief.
+If we just go on and on and on, the body must fail more and more.
+So the improbability of survival must reach a hard limit at some point.
+Though as Tegmark points out, we should expect to personally survive much longer than ordinary probability would suggest.

 We lose our ties to physical reality, but, in the space of all possible worlds, that cannot be the end.
 Our consciousness continues to exist in some of those, and we will always find ourselves in worlds where we exist and never in ones where we don’t.
 (1998)

+(Here consciousness means the ‘psychological consciousness’ described in Relativity, the ongoing process of the ‘world hologram’, the true identity.)
 In other words, given the universe of all possible worlds, there is inevitably a version of the world in which there is a logical continuation of your experience of reality.
+You live on.
 So the experience of death in this world leads straight on to the experience of life in the next world.

-This does seem more like science fiction.
-But although this is a major stretch of the imagination, given the nature of consciousness it must be right.
-Consciousness is to the space of all possible worlds as a computer system is to all of its memory.
+The weak point in this idea is continuity.
+Why should experience carry on to a different world?
+This is where the nature of consciousness is of crucial importance.
+As described in Relativity, the experiencing consciousness, ‘phenomenal consciousness’, has to be contextual to reality.
+It means that consciousness is to the space of all possible worlds as a computer system is to all of its memory.
 The computer can access any place in the memory, and it can jump from one point to another.
 It can play Part 1 of a movie from one block of memory then continue straight on and play Part 2 of the movie from a different block of memory.
 Consciousness does exactly the same thing except that each part of the ‘movie’ is a lifetime in the space of all possible worlds.
 When there is an end to one lifetime, consciousness simply experiences the lifetime that makes the most natural continuation, wherever that happens to exist in the universe.
 So death is not the end.
 It is just a jump from this lifetime to the next.
 I call it the Moravec jump.

 What will it be like?
-As Deutsch explains, with advanced technology it is possible to make complete, functional human bodies:
+As Deutsch explains, with advanced technology it will be possible to make complete, functional human bodies: